 Development of the College and the Locations

-Delgado Community College is an institution of higher education managed by the Board of Supervisors for Louisiana Community and Technical Colleges.
-Located in the center of the metropolitan area surrounding New Orleans, the College serves approximately 15,000 credit students each semester and another 8,000 non-credit students each year.
-With a full-time faculty of about 400, Delgado is one of the largest institutions of higher education in Louisiana.
-September 2016 marked Delgado’s 95th anniversary.
+Delgado Community College is an institution of higher education managed by the Board of Supervisors for Community and Technical Colleges.
+Located in the center of the metropolitan area surrounding the City of New Orleans, the College serves more than 20,000 credit students each semester and another 10,000 non-credit students each year.
+With a full-time faculty of more than 450, Delgado is one of the largest institutions of higher education in Louisiana.
+September 2011 marked Delgado’s 90th anniversary.

 The original benefactor of the College was Isaac Delgado, a 19th-century Jamaican immigrant who became a wealthy New Orleans businessman and sugar planter.
 Among the beneficiaries of his philanthropy were the arts, medicine, and education.
 In a 1909 codicil to his will, Mr. Delgado bequeathed the residue of his estate to the City of New Orleans to establish a manual trade school for young boys.
 With funds from this bequest, land was purchased for the current 57-acre City Park Campus adjacent to New Orleans Municipal City Park.
 The original building on City Park Avenue was constructed and furnished with the bulk of the bequest.
 In September of 1921, Delgado Central Trades School opened its doors with a program of vocational trades for 1,300 boys and young men.
 After thriving in the 1920s, Delgado was left without adequate funding during the years of the Great Depression.
 Revived during World War II by the need for technically skilled workers in aircraft construction and maintenance, and in the metal and woodworking trades, Delgado had a brief period of glory in the 1940s, only to once again fall into desperate financial straits during the 1950s.